chris7444/ansible-docker-ucp/README.md

 vsphere:latest      test_01@Docker_CLH
 ```

-Attach a container to the volume and add data to it by creating a text file with some arbitrary content.
+You can attach a container to the volume and then add data to it by creating a text file with some arbitrary content:

 <pre>
 [root@clh-ucp01 ~]# docker run -it --rm -v test_01:/tmp alpine sh -c "echo <b>some test data here</b> > /tmp/foo.txt"
 [root@clh-ucp01 ~]#